 Application to the Tribunal for Books Opening

-Following statutory bodies or stakeholders can apply to the competent court or Tribunal for the reopening of books of accounts or financial statement of a company:
+Following statutory bodies or stakeholders can apply to the competent court or Tribunal for the account reopening or financial statement of a company:

 - Central Government